mako-framework/open-api/README.md

 ## Usage

-You can build an OpenApi specification using a tool like [Apicurito](https://www.apicur.io/apicurito/pwa/) or by documenting your code using attributes or docblock annotations.
+You can build an OpenApi specification using a tool like [Apicurito](https://www.apicur.io/apicurito/pwa/) or by documenting your code using attributes.
 To check out the syntax head over to the [zircote/swagger-php](https://github.com/zircote/swagger-php) documentation.

 If you want to generate a specification file based on your documentation then you can do so by running the `open-api:generate-spec` command.